 - Incorporate videos in job postings where available or share job alerts in the video.
 Have your recruitment managers share videos with job alerts and posting on social media and invite people to apply.
 Below is an example of a recruiter using video in a job posting on LinkedIn to attract more views.

 - Share videos of how your company works to show that it’s a nice and fun place to work in.
 For example, you can show such events as birthday parties, conferences, individual or company achievements, awards, and other exciting events.
 Not only this works to attract more attention but it also improves your employer brand.

 - Create video job descriptions.
 If it’s possible, feel free to make the entire job description a video.
 It could even be something simple as an animated list of responsibilities and qualifications

 - Use pre-recorded video interviews.
 This is an interview where the candidate answers the questions without the presence of the recruiter.
 It works like this: you send a student candidate the list of questions to evaluate their candidacy and give them the deadline for making the video interview.
-A pre-recorded interview could be a great way to engage students who have study and work part-time, so have a limited time to come to your office to speak with you
+A pre-recorded interview could be a great way to engage students who have studied and work part-time, so have a limited time to come to your office to speak with you

 - Live video interviewing.
-Another option to engage students via video to reach student candidates in different geolocations.
+Another option is to engage students via video to reach student candidates in different geolocations.
 It’s easy, free, and quick, and gives an opportunity to meet the candidate and assess their skills.

 4. Evaluate and Confirm Candidates’ Qualifications Online